django-cms/django-filer/docs/upgrading.rst

 from 2.x to 3.0
 ---------------

-The dependency on django-mptt is droped as of django-filer 3.0.
+The dependency on django-mptt is dropped as of django-filer 3.0.

 This implies that three fields are removed from the `Folder` model:
 * `level`